RkayBhaker/T-Rex/README.md

 # T-Rex
 T-Rex Game.
-I designed using HTML5, CSS3, BOOTSTRAP and Javascript.
+I have designed using HTML5, CSS3, BOOTSTRAP and Javascript.
+This game is only for desktop browser(laptop/PC).